Peritoneal Mesothelioma

 Did You Know?

-The biggest risk factor of mesothelioma is working in high-risk occupations — construction, firefighting, auto repair, U.S. military service, and more — because asbestos was used so heavily in these jobs.
+The biggest risk factor of peritoneal mesothelioma is working in high-risk occupations — construction, firefighting, auto repair, and U.S. military service — as asbestos was used so heavily in these jobs.

-Others might develop peritoneal mesothelioma if they were exposed to asbestos secondhand, such as when a family member who worked in a high-risk job brought home fibers on their hair or clothing.
+Others might develop peritoneal mesothelioma if they were exposed to asbestos secondhand, such as when a family member brought home fibers on their hair or clothing.

 • Abdominal pain